 - iPad 2nd generation

 How often do I need to update my device list

-Once you have your lab up and running you need to think how often you need to add new devices to keep your market coverage.
-For iOS devices it is simple as you only need to add new devices when Apple announces new models (twice a year) but on Android it a bit more complex than that.
-A good rule of thumb is to check every quarter what are the latest block busters (especially any new Galaxy devices) and add those to your lab.
-You can’t really substitute the older ones because, like you see from the TOP25 device list, even 2-3 year old number one devices (think Samsung Galaxy S2 and Samsung Galaxy S) have such a huge installed base that they will hang on the list of most used devices for years.
+Once you have your lab up and running you need to think about how often you need to add new devices to keep your market coverage.
+For iOS devices, it is simple as you only need to add new devices when Apple announces new models (twice a year) but on Android it a bit more complex than that.
+A good rule of thumb is to check every quarter what are the latest blockbusters (especially any new Galaxy devices) and add those to your lab.
+You can’t really substitute the older ones because, as you see from the TOP25 device list, even 2 to 3-year-old number one devices (think Samsung Galaxy S2 and Samsung Galaxy S) have such a huge installed base that they will hang on the list of most used devices for years.